sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 ![BioBlitz Map](<img/QuickCapture/SparkFun RTK QuickCapture - BioBlitz Map.png>)

 The location of the receiver is shown on a map.
-You can now start recording data with very high accuracy.
+With GNSS Master or Lefebure providing the mock location to the phone, QuickCapture will have a super precise GNSS location and data collection can begin.

 ## Diamond Maps